North West Company: Forced merger

-By 1810, another crisis hit the fur industry, brought on by the over-harvesting of animals, the beaver in particular.
+By 1810, another crisis hit the fur industry, brought on by the over-harvesting of animals, the North American beaver in particular.
 The destruction of the North West Company post at Sault Ste.
 Marie by the Americans during the War of 1812 was a serious blow during an already difficult time.
 In addition, the company was hurt by the refusal after the war with the United States to let Canadian traders freely cross its northern border.
 This reduced much of the border trade, which had previously been profitable for them, and artificially divided traders' relations with those several Native American tribes whose territories spanned the border.

 All these events intensified competition between the companies.
 When Thomas Douglas convinced his fellow shareholders in the Hudson's Bay Company to grant him the Selkirk Concession, it marked another in a series of events that would lead to the demise of the North West Company.
 The Pemmican Proclamation, the ensuing Battle of Seven Oaks in 1816, and its violence, resulted in Lord Selkirk arresting William McGillivray and several North West Company proprietors.
 He ordered the seizure of their outpost property in Fort William and charged them with the deaths of 21 people at Seven Oaks.
 Although this matter was resolved by the authorities in Montreal, over the next few years some of the wealthiest and most capable partners began to leave the North West Company, fearful of its future viability.
 The form of nepotism within the company too had changed, from the strict values of Simon McTavish to something that was harming the business in both its costs and morale of others.

 By 1820, the company was issuing coinage, each copper token representing the value of one beaver pelt.
 But the continued operations of the North West Company were in great doubt, and shareholders had no choice but to agree to a merger with their hated rival after Henry Bathurst, the Secretary of State for War and the Colonies, ordered the companies to cease hostilities.
 In July 1821, under more pressure from the British government, which passed new regulations governing the fur trade in British North America, a merger agreement was signed with the Hudson's Bay Company.
 By this, the North West Company name disappeared after more than 40 years of operations.
 At the time of the merger, the amalgamated company consisted of 97 trading posts that had belonged to the North West Company and 76 that belonged to the Hudson's Bay Company.
 When the competition between both companies came to an end, new board of directors wanted two field governors to oversee the newly defined territory, and George Simpson was appointed to the Northern Department.
 George Simpson (1787–1860), the Hudson's Bay Company Governor-in-Chief of Rupert's Land, who became the Canadian head of the northern division of the greatly enlarged business, made his headquarters in the Montreal suburb of Lachine.
 The trading posts were soon reduced in number to avoid redundancy.